 - Are you providing complete and accurate information about the subject property?

 - Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
 We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

 Feel free to contact us if you have any questions about your property or a job we're working on for you.

 - Let us know up front of the property's unique characteristics.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how differing characteristics add to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them as soon as possible makes your report arrive sooner.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we'd find out on our own, knowing them sooner will likely make your report arrive sooner.

 - Let the occupants know what to expect.